srkraut/sigma-docs/docs/layout/campaign.md

 ## Ad Campaigns

 Create Advertising Campaigns to be shown on selected Displays.
-Xibo will work out how many plays are needed to satisfy entered criteria and handle the scheduling automatically.
+Sigma-DS will work out how many plays are needed to satisfy entered criteria and handle the scheduling automatically.

 ```
 This Feature should be enabled for each User/User Group who requires access!